2025 Tarlac local elections: Election Results

-Vice governor
+Vice Gubernatorial Election

 Term-limited incumbent Casada David (Nationalist People's Coalition) is running for the Tarlac Provincial Board in the 3rd provincial district.
 David was re-elected with 72.19% of the vote in 2022.
+Running for the position are Estelita Aquino of the Nationalist People's Coalition, Marcelino Aganon of the PFP and Edwardo "Dual" Estabillo, an independent candidate.